jgerstmayr/EXUDYN/docs/RST/items/ObjectBeamGeometricallyExact2D.rst

 * | **physicsReferenceCurvature** [\ :math:`\kappa_0`\ , type = Real, default = 0.]:
   | [SI:1/m] reference curvature of beam (pre-deformation) of beam
 * | **includeReferenceRotations** [type = bool, default = False]:
-  | if True, the computation of bending strains considers reference rotations in nodes; otherwise, the strains are relative to reference values (which allows to consider pre-curved geometries naturally)
+  | if True, rotations at nodes consider reference rotations, which are used for the computation of bending strains (this means that a pre-curved beam is stress-free); if False, the reference rotation of the cross section is orthogonal to the direction between the reference position of the end nodes.
+This allows to easily share nodes among several beams with different cross section orientation.
 * | **visualization** [type = VObjectBeamGeometricallyExact2D]:
   | parameters for visualization of item